 Minimum C- grade in CS 429 or 429H.

 UT course catalog says CS 373 (software engineering), CS 347

 (databases), and CS 375 (compilers) are required for this course ---

 It would be great if you took these courses concurrently or

 later, but software engineering, databases, and compilers are NOT

-you have in programming, the more you will learn and appreciate this
+you have, the more you will get out of this

 Driven Engineering (MDE), which gives us a general way to

 software design and construction -- not as a mass of spaghetti code,

 but as a principled collection of ideas architected in a